 Tucked away near Colombo Harbor, only a short walk away from five-star hotels, this Buddhist stupa is one of the best-kept secrets in Colombo.
 The stupa is floating over Marine Drive as it is built on a platform supported by two interlocking arches.
 There’s a staircase that will take you on top and into the shrine inside.
 From the top you can see Colombo Port.

-One of the two things on this list that I haven’t done myself is the Colombo Dutch Museum.
-Given how many times I’ve been to Pettah I have no idea how I missed out on this place, hidden on the Prince Street.
+The museum is hidden on Prince Street, inside Pettah Market.
 The building used to serve as the residence of the Governor of Dutch Ceylon Thomas van Rhee.
 Today, it houses a museum covering the history of the Dutch colonial rule in Sri Lanka.

 For the Chill Traveler

 For those who want to escape the hustle and bustle of Colombo, Prana Lounge offers yoga classes.
 The lounge is located in Colombo-7, central and easily accessible area of the city.
 The space is gorgeous, with classrooms featuring beautiful paintings on the ceiling.
-And — added bonus — there’s an awesome cafe Kumbuk connected to the lounge, so you can have a healthy meal prepared of locally sourced and often organic ingredients.
+A bonus: their neighbor is Seed Cafe, so you can have a delicious healthy meal prepared with locally-sourced ingredients.
 Even if you are not into yoga, check out this space — it’s beautiful!

 Spa treatments in Sri Lanka are incredible!
 If you don’t feel like spending time outside, in the hot sun, a spa session is an awesome idea.
 I have tried Spa Ceylon and Kemara.
 Both provide incredible service.
 Spa Ceylon is the most popular local brand of cosmetics with many shops and several spa salons around the island.
 Kemara is a smaller business, with one location in Colombo.
-They also use their own cosmetics for treatments that is 100% natural and made from renewable sources.
+They also use their own natural cosmetics for treatments.

-If you choose to go for a spa-session at Kemara, only a few steps away is Nail Anatomy, a beautiful, high-quality salon where you can do manicure and pedicure.
+Nail Anatomy is a beautiful, clean salon where you can do manicure and pedicure.
 This is my go-to place whenever I am in Sri Lanka.
 I’ve spent years trying to find a good specialist, and these guys do the best job.

+Sri Lanka is considered one of the best winter destinations in Asia, because of the warm weather and beautiful beaches, of course.
+I just wish the capital had one too!
 Although Colombo is a water-front city, it’s not easy to find access to the ocean.
-Whenever I feel like spending some time at the beach without driving down south to Unawatuna or Mirissa, I take a tuk-tuk and go to Mount Lavinia, a suburb of Colombo.
+Whenever I feel like spending time at the beach without driving down south to Unawatuna or Mirissa, I take a tuk-tuk and go to Mount Lavinia, a suburb of Colombo.
 It will take you approximately 30-40 minutes to get there.
 Check out Mount Lavinia Hotel, one of the most beautiful historic hotels in Colombo.
 Or have a cocktail at Sugar Beach, a popular ocean-front restaurant.

 The largest park in Colombo with a golden Buddha statue, several water fountains, and a kids’ playground.
 I wouldn’t come here for the sole purpose of walking around in the park, but the area is full of great things to see, shops, and restaurants.
 Just steps away from Viharamahadevi park are the new Town Hall building and the beautiful Dewatagaha Mosque.
 Odel, one of the most popular shopping malls in Colombo, is also within walking distance.
 Come in the afternoon, when the heat goes down.